12 Great Ways to Get Rid of Bloating

 Probiotics are live microorganisms, such as bacteria, that provide health benefits when you consume them.

-They can be consumed as special preparations or in pill form, but they’re also found naturally in some foods such as yogurt, kefir, sauerkraut, kimchi, kombucha, miso, and tempeh.
+They are available as supplements, but they’re also found naturally in some foods such as yoghurt, kefir, sauerkraut, kimchi, kombucha, miso, and tempeh.

 However, the evidence is mixed.
-Some studies show no effect on bloating compared with dietary interventions.
+Some studies show no effect on bloating compared with dietary changes.
 Success may depend on the individual, as well as the type of probiotic strains used.

-If you try probiotics, choose one type and stick with it for at least 4 weeks to determine whether it has a positive effect.
+If you try probiotics, choose one type and stick with it for at least 4 weeks to establish whether it has had a positive effect.

 7. Eat smaller portions, and limit salty and fatty foods

-Eating large volumes of food may contribute to bloating in two ways.
+It’s not rocket science, but clearly eating large amounts of food may contribute to bloating in two ways.

 First, large portions may stretch your stomach and lead to the pooling of gases and solids along your gut, causing feelings of fullness and bloating.